H&R Block DIY clients asking about tax refunds, extenders, child tax credit

 When H&R Block DIY clients have questions, the H&R Block (NYSE: HRB) tax experts give them the answers.
 With layers of support, DIY clients can access the information they need while they prepare their tax return, making it possible for them to maintain the flexibility and convenience DIY clients want.

 “When working on a tax return, some DIY clients find all the information they need within the product itself, while others have questions about how tax law changes impact them,” said Heather Watts, senior vice president and general manager of digital at H&R Block.
-“Even though some of these questions may be more tax planning in nature and not impact their ability to complete their return, between the help center, unlimited chat and The H&R Block Community, our DIY clients can find the information they need to better understand their tax situation.”
+“Even though some of these questions may be more tax planning in nature and not impact their ability to complete their return, between the help center, and unlimited chat, our DIY clients can find the information they need to better understand their tax situation.”

 The questions asked via the free, unlimited, live chat for online and installed software clients (it can be added to H&R Block More Zero) go to a team of tax experts at The Tax Institute at H&R Block, staffed by tax attorneys, CPAs, enrolled agents and more.
 The top tax questions answered by these tax experts often reflect changes made to the tax code.